chalermporn/robotdemo/README.md

 ## Terminal

-1. Create Virtualenv for workspace
+1.Create Virtualenv for workspace

 ```bash
 python3 -m venv venv
 ```

-2. Generate output suitable for a requirements file.
+2.Generate output suitable for a requirements file.

 ```bash
 pip freeze
 ```

-3. Generate a requirements file and then install from it in another environment.
+3.Generate a requirements file and then install from it in another environment.

 ```bash
 pip freeze > requirements.txt #Generate file